Harrison-Ward/xG/README.md

 # xG and xP Analysis ⚽️

 Returning to the project?
-Jump straight to the [xG ](assets/xG_by_player_per_90.md) abd [xP](assets/full_table.md) tables
+Jump straight to the [xG ](assets/xG_by_player_per_90.md) and [xP](assets/full_table.md) tables

 ## Introduction

 ### PSxG (Post Shot Expected Goals) Model
-The xG model in this project aims to quantify the quality of a goal-scoring opportunity in a football match, providing a probability that a given shot will result in a goal.
+The PSxG model in this project aims to quantify the quality of a goal-scoring opportunity in a football match, providing a probability that a given shot will result in a goal.
 The model considers various factors such as:

 - **Shot Distance**: The distance between the player and the goal at the time of the shot.
 - **Shot Angle**: The angle between the ball and the goal posts.